 Business apps do not have app modes and instead rely exclusively on access levels to determine who can grant them permissions and who will be affected by features.

 The Instant Games app type is for gaming apps that are played on the Facebook Platform.

 The Workplace app type is for SaaS apps that can be installed by Workplace customers.
 Refer to our Workplace documentation for more information about Workplace and SaaS apps.

-You may remove your app's type by going to App Dashboard > App Review > Permission and Features > Looking for additional permissions and features? and clicking the Remove App Type button.
+If you created your app before March 22, 2021, you may remove your app's type by going to App Dashboard > App Review > Permission and Features > Looking for additional permissions and features? and clicking the Remove App Type button.
 Any permissions or features already approved through App Review will retain their approval status.
 Note that if you remove your app type, you will be unable to restore it later; you must create a new app with the desired type instead.

-Removing the Business app type will restore the app modes toggle and set the mode to what it had been at the time of type selection.
+Removing the app type will restore the app modes toggle and set the mode to what it had been at the time of type selection.